-Recovery Symposium will be remembered by many for the full participation and detailed open floor discussions and round table sessions when attendees, including many sulphur industry experts, shared information and anomalies.
+Now in its third year, the European Brimstone Sulfur Recovery Symposium reconvened in Vienna from May 18-12 2015. he 2015 Vienna Brimstone Sulfur Recovery Symposium will be remembered by many for the full participation and detailed open floor discussions and round table sessions when attendees, including many sulphur industry experts, shared information and industry experiences in the quest to improve the efficiency and safety of sulphur industry operations and to find solutions to various operating problems and anomalies.

-and industry experiences in the quest to improve the efficiency and safety of sulphur industry operations and to find solutions to various operating problems The programme for this year's symposium followed the usual format combining a selection of presentations on a wide variety of topics interspersed with open O&A, workshop and round table sessions.
+The programme for this year's symposium followed the usual format combining a selection of presentations on a wide variety of topics interspersed with open Q&A, workshop and round table sessions.